ryanwhowe/websocket-workshop/README.md

 ```

 Now when users publish a message we should see our API get called, and can see saved messages in `db/messages/data`
-as individual JSON files, recorded with the correct user name and thread name.
+as individual JSON files, recorded with the correct username and thread name.
 In the app code for this
 the same permissions have been used, though given the restrictions on who can publish via websockets and the
 app port block this actually should not be necessary.